For commercial carriers

 Review our section for winter drivers and these additional tips specifically for commercial driving:

-- Check tires to make sure they’re in good condition.
+- Check tires to make sure they’re properly inflated and have plenty of tread.

 - Check the condition of chains and make sure you know how to install them properly.

-- Clean snow from the windows, lights, hood, and trailer.
+- Clean snow from the windows, hood, mirrors, headlights, taillights, and trailer.

-- Make sure the load is properly secured and balanced.
+- Check that the load is properly secured and balanced.

 - Keep your diesel tanks full so you won’t run out if you’re delayed or get stuck.